nichtaylor/Private-Equity-Fund-Analysis/README.md

 **3. Portfolio value creation is heavily concentrated among a subset of active funds**

-As of September 2025, the top 20% of active funds account for 68.6% of the portfolio's net value above contributed capital (_total value less cash in_), while the top half account for 96.9%.
+As of September 2025, the top 20% of active funds account for 68.6% of the portfolio's net value above contributed capital (_total value - cash in_), while the top half account for 96.9%.
 Although most funds in the bottom half remain above cost, they collectively account for just 3.1%.

 ## About the Project